MariaJoyceMartins/querys-learnSQL/README.md

 Learn and document all my queries used in the online SQL challenge
 ---

-# Comand: Show patient_id and first_name from patients where their first_name start and ends with 's' and is at least 6 characters long.
+## Command: Show patient_id and first_name from patients where their first_name start and ends with 's' and is at least 6 characters long.
 Query:
 SELECT pt.patient_id, pt.first_name
 FROM patients as pt